-The new building, approximately 36,000 s.f., will house Veterinary Technology on level one and the Dental Hygiene on level two.
+The new approximately 36,000 SF building will house Veterinary Technology on level one and the Dental Hygiene on level two.
 The veterinary space will have expanded lab spaces and animal facilities to provide high-quality education and training for the Veterinary Technology program.
-The animals will have appropriately sizes and healthy living spaces.
-The Dental Hygiene Clinic will have an efficient, professional and safe layout to provide services to the community and training for the students.
-The Cascade Building level one, approximately 20,000 s.f., will be renovated for Emergency Medical Services program to operate and grow, and it will provide new flexible learning spaces, additional classrooms along with a new Microbiology/AP Lab for general campus use.
+The animals will have appropriately sized and healthy living spaces.
+The Dental Hygiene Clinic will have an efficient, professional, and safe layout to provide services to the community and training for the students.
+The Cascade Building level one, approximately 20,000 SF, will be renovated for the Emergency Medical Services program to operate and grow.
+It will also provide new flexible learning spaces and additional classrooms along with a new Microbiology/AP Lab for general campus use.

 Construction was planned to occur in two phases to maintain program operations and minimize impacts on educational programs on campus.
 Construction of the new building, now named Glacier, was recently completed and the renovation of the Cascade Building will follow.
 It is planned for completion in the winter of 2023 with occupancy planned for spring quarter of 2023.